rickardd/form-validation-problem/README.md

   If a group of checkboxes is wrapped in a fieldset with a legend, the legend will be read with each checkbox for some screen readers e.g Jaws or NVDA. [developer.mozilla.org](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/How_to_structure_an_HTML_form).
 But doesn't work with apples build in tool "voice over"

   ***autofucus***
-  Autofocus on first form-field to save the user on click.
+  Autofocus on first form-field to save the user a click.

   ***inpute-types***
   Setting right inpute-type ``<input type="">``  will pick the right keyboard for mobile-devices. e.g email, number, date.